Virtually All U.S. Doctors Accept Money, Freebies From Drug Companies

-These sales tactics are working.
-In the second PLoS Medicine study, visits by drug detailers (sales reps) prompted nearly half of 97 doctors to increase their prescriptions for Gabapentin, an anti-seizure drug.
+Sadly, these sales tactics are working.
+In the second PLoS Medicine study, visits by drug sales reps prompted nearly half of 97 doctors to increase their prescriptions for Gabapentin, an anti-seizure drug.
 In many cases the reps were advocating the use of Gabapentin for non-approved, so-called “off-label” uses.

-The Journal of General Internal Medicine study found that physicians do understand the potential conflicts of interest, but that they still view their meetings with drug reps as both valuable and appropriate.
+The Journal of General Internal Medicine study found that physicians do understand the potential conflicts of interest, with being ‘wooed’ by drug companies but still view their meetings with drug reps as both valuable and appropriate.
 According to the authors of that study, this proves that the voluntary guidelines currently in place are inadequate.

 This blog has been provided by Dr. John Coppola, D.C. and Dr. Valerie Monteiro, D.C.
 Dr. Coppola and Dr. Monteiro are the founders of the San Antonio Neuropathy Center, and Precision Sport & Spine.
 They are the leading experts in the field of neuropathy and specifically drug free nerve repair.
 They are the authors of the critically acclaimed book “Defeat Neuropathy Now ….
 In Spite of Your Doctor.
 The doctors have over 25 years of clinical experience.

 If you would like to reach the doctors regarding a specific health problem, you may email them at [email protected].